VishalMelonba/CbaTest/README.md

 5. Look for the "Run workflow" button on the right side of the page.

-## Auto trigger tests CI:
+## Auto trigger tests in CI:

-- Any push event to a branch that starts with feature/
+- Any push event to a branch that starts with feature/ or main branch
 - will initiate the workflow which includes building the project and running tests.